Calibration of a Dynamical System using Collocation Methods

 Once we have created the experiment, the next step is to create an InverseProblem.
 This inverse problem, requires us to provide the search space as a vector of pairs corresponding to the parameters that we want to recover and the assumption that we have for their respective bounds.
 Here we are trying to calibrate the values of m_k which is the mass of the coolant and Vᵣ which is the volume of the reactor.

-prob = InverseProblem(experiment, nothing, [sys.model.m_k => (0.01, 10.0), sys.model.Vᵣ => (0.01, 20.0)])
+prob = InverseProblem(experiment, [sys.model.m_k => (0.01, 10.0), sys.model.Vᵣ => (0.01, 20.0)])

-InverseProblem with one experiment optimizing 2 parameters.
+InverseProblem with one experiment with 2 elements in the search space.

 Calibration